Talking Points for Educating At-Risk Groups About Lead in Tableware

 Why should people be concerned about lead?

-Lead can damage a child's brain.
-This can affect a child's ability to learn, lead to behavioral problems, and may even cause mental retardation.
-Lead can also damage vision, stunt growth, and cause other serious health problems.
+- Lead can damage a child's brain.
+Lead poisoning can make it hard for children to learn, pay attention, and behave.
 Some of the damage done by lead is irreversible.

 Sources of lead exposure other than tableware

 - For most people, tableware is not the main source of lead exposure.